egg-mode-rs/egg-mode/README.md

 ## License

-This library is licensed under the Apache License, version 2.0.
+This library is licensed under the Mozilla Public License, version 2.0.
 See the LICENSE file for details.